gsinghjay/zodiac-engine/memory-bank/activeContext.md

   - Created a new chart_details.html template with a two-column layout
   - Implemented a chart display section with high-quality SVG rendering
   - Added a detailed information section showing chart data
-  - Implemented download options for different file formats (SVG, PNG, PDF)
+  - Implemented download options for different file formats (SVG, PNG, PDF, JPEG)
   - Added a share functionality with copyable URL
   - Enhanced navigation with a "Back to Generator" button